 The UK is, typically, a net importer of milling wheat, while any surplus in feed wheat is exported.
-However, tighter domestic supplies of wheat, along with increasing global competition, have created a challenge for UK wheat exports in recent years.
+However, tighter domestic supplies of wheat, along with increasing global competition, have created a challenge for UK wheat exports lately.
+In recent years, the UK has been more of a net importer of wheat rather than a net exporter.
 Since 2013/14, the UK has been a net exporter of wheat in only two seasons (2014/15 and 2015/16).
-Analysis of total UK wheat production and consumption (since the early 1990s) shows that the trend in UK wheat demand overtook the trend in UK wheat output in 2016.
-Subsequently, it is likely that the UK will maintain net importer status for wheat, at least in the near term.

-Figures 1a and 1b show that the majority of UK wheat imports are from the EU, which is also the main destination for exports.
+The graphs below show that the majority of UK wheat imports are from the EU and that the latter is also the main destination for exports.